oracle-livelabs/cloud-database-services/database-cloud-services-automate-stack-deployments/discover-env-details-api/discover-env-details-api.md

-3. You will see a similar output as below, Having a Response *"status": "200 OK"* means the request was successfully received and was able to get a list of all the pluggable databases in the specified container database.
+3. You will see a similar output as below.
+Having a Response *"status": "200 OK"* means the request was successfully received and was able to get a list of all the pluggable databases in the specified container database.

 4. Copy the **PDB OCID** value from the **"id"** field and paste it in your notepad or text editor.